tyoma/micro-profiler/README.md

 # Revision History

+## v1.8.631

+* Symbols produced by Visual Studio 2019 are now correctly read by using redistributable dbghelp.dll.

 ## v1.8.629

 * Major UI rework: statistic lists are now entirely custom, performance (although not measured precisely) significantly improved (meaning, less CPU is busy displaying stats - more available to the profiled app);